For DonorsFor Applicants

 Bio

 Hailing from the Last Green Valley in Northeastern Connecticut, Frankie grew up in a predominantly white, conservative town as a funky Black queer lady, and learned early on that her career goals would focus on inclusion, justice, and empowering underserved communities.
-Frankie graduated from the University of Connecticut in 2019 with a double Bachelor’s in Gender Studies and Communication; She has returned Fall 2021 to pursue a Master’s in Public Health with a focus on health disparities and generational trauma.
-Frankie currently works as a case manager for those transitioning back into society from incarceration.
-Frankie previously worked as a recruiter and screener for the UConn SHARE Project, a research study focusing on HIV prevention.
-She also has history as a Service Coordinator for chronically homeless men managing their mental health and addiction recovery.
-Frankie hopes to serve her community as a Health Educator and Birth Worker in the near future.
+Frankie graduated from the University of Connecticut in 2019 with a double Bachelor’s in Gender Studies and Communication; They’re currently pursuing a Web Development Certificate with Connecticut State Community Colleges.
+Frankie hopes to continue to serve her community as a Radio Host and Front-end Developer.

 Education